Skip navigation

 What should I know about storage and disposal of this medication?

-Keep this medication in the container it came in, tightly closed, and out of reach of children.
+Keep this medication in the container it came in, tightly closed, and out of reach of children, and in a location that is not easily accessible by others, including visitors to the home.
 Store it at room temperature and away from excess heat and moisture (not in the bathroom).
 You must immediately dispose of any medication that is outdated or no longer needed through a medicine take-back program.
 If you do not have a take-back program nearby or one that you can access promptly, flush any medication that is outdated or no longer needed down the toilet so that others will not take it.
 Talk to your pharmacist about the proper disposal of your medication.

 In case of emergency/overdose